🧠 TL;DR

 - It won’t commit your

-files to Git unless you’re reckless (you did add them to.gitignore
+.secxmlfiles to Git unless you’re reckless (you did add them to.gitignore, right?)

 ✅ Final Thoughts